nafisahmed510/digital-marketing-automation-agent/README.md

-# Instagram Automation for Kortix
+# Digital Marketing Automation Agent

 A Python implementation of Instagram automation tools migrated from Riona's TypeScript/Puppeteer codebase for integration with the Kortix AI agent platform.